Smithsonian/mpc-public/README.md

 ## Current contents

 ### mpc_orb
+ - Code related to the parsing & validation of best-fit orbit files in the "mpc_orb.json" format.
- - Python code to parse & validate examples of "mpc_orb.json" files (i.e. best-fit orbit files)
+ - Includes json-schema files, sample orbit files in the mpc_orb.json format, and python code to parse & validate example orbit files.